-Indicator 7.2: Score No when any child is required to wait 3+ consecutive minutes during a transition with nothing to do.
-There is no 2-minute timing leeway for this indicator.
+Indicator 7.2: Score No when any child is required to wait 3+ minutes during a transition with nothing to do.

 ITEM 34: Free play

 General note: Time counted toward free play can start when most children are dismissed to free play.
 For example, time is not discounted for slow eaters or when a teacher may be talking to a couple of children who on their way to free play got into a conflict.